 For example, you want to add the numbers in cells A2 and B2 together, and then display the result in cell B3.

-Next, press the Ctrl key while clicking on cells A2 and B2 and finally press the Enter key.
+Next, press the Ctrl key while clicking on cells A2 and B2, and finally press the Enter key.

-Conditional SUMIF function
+Conditional summation function SUMIF

 The general formula for the SUMIF function in Excel is: